 This Aged Glaze is brown in the can.
 It reminds of of projects that I used in my Glazing 101 post.
 Instead of gray highlights, it’s more of an aged highlight—a lot like my mom used to do in the early 70’s.

-I was unable to take pictures while I was doing the glazing process.
-I brushed it on with a cheap chip brush, and wiped it off with a soft rag, just like I did on the console table made from table legs.
+It’s very difficult to take pictures while I was doing the glazing process. (see the link at the bottom for a great video) I brushed it on with a cheap chip brush, and wiped it off with a soft rag, just like I did on the console table made from table legs.
 I wear latex gloves and get a little messy.
 Full disclosure, the painter’s caulk takes the glaze a little different than the paint does.
 Hindsight 20/20 I should have done another coat of paint over the caulking.
 Do you get impatient like I do?

 Although I think I prefer the gray glazed topcoat, I do like how nice this console table looks with the picture frame molding and the antique glaze.
 The small Kentucky sign was a gift from Suesan at FrouFrugal.